paupino/rust-decimal/README.md

 ### `serde-str`

+> **Note:** This feature applies string serialization/deserialization rules as the default method for handling `Decimal` numbers.
-**Note:** it is recommended to use the `serde-with-*` features for greater control.
-This allows configurability at the data level.
+See also the `serde-with-*` features for greater flexibility.

 This is typically useful for `bincode` or `csv` like implementations.